Dimmer Switch vs. Dimmable Remote: What’s the Difference?

 Final Thoughts and Good to Know

+How much power can your circuit handle?
 As a general rule of thumb, divide the total wattage by 10 to determine the maximum LED wattage your dimmer can handle.
 For example, if your dimmer switch has a capacity of 400 watts, don’t connect more than 40 watts of LEDs to it.

-Installing dimmers on your interior and exterior lights help to elevate your design, set the perfect mood, and create breathtaking visual effects with shadow, light, and color.
+Installing dimmers on your interior and exterior lights helps to elevate your design, set the perfect mood, and create breathtaking visual effects with shadow, light, and color.
 With so many options to consider, don’t hesitate to reach out for expert advice or inspiration.
 MOD LIGHTING is here to help you discover the perfect way to light up your world.